discord-modmail/modmail/docs/addons/plugins.md

 If you don't already know what toml is, [check out their docs](https://toml.io/)

-!!!warning
+!!!tip
     `plugin.toml` is supplemental to the list of folders.
 This means that all plugins in the repository are installable at any time.
 Providing a plugin.toml does not mean that any plugins *not* in the toml are not included anymore.

     This has the advantage of being able to use `plugin.toml` to change the name of one plugin, without having to add all other plugins to the toml.

+### Options

-A full plugin.toml for the above repository may look like this:
+A full `plugin.toml` for the above repository may look like this:

 ```toml
 [[plugins]]